 In the previous example of the cmake\installer recipe, even if the cmake\installer package doesn't declare the self.env\info.path variable, using the virtualrunenv generator, the bin folder of the package will be available in the PATH.
-So after activating the virtual environment we could just run cmake and we will be executing the cmake of the package.
+So after activating the virtual environment we could just run cmake in order to execute the package's cmake.

-Reference/Tools/environment\append
+• Reference/Tools/environment append